iO-Academy/2020-jan-officeSignIn/api/README.md

 - Sets visitor to signed out in the database (signed in flag to 0)
 - Logs time visitor signed out in the DB

-Visitor signing themself out (if one match):
+1.Visitor signing themself out (if one match):

 - Required
     - `Name` - visitor's first name
 - Optional
     - `Company` - company visitor represents

+- Sends:
+    - `{ "Name": "string", "Company": "string" }`

     OR

-Admin user signing a visitor out (or if multiple matches for visitor signing themself out):
+2.Admin user signing a visitor out (or if multiple matches for visitor signing themself out):

 - Required